-Table 4.
+Table A4.
 NOISEMAP Simulation Model (NMSim) input parameters with a justification for their selection in this specific case and notes on potential limitations.

 Parameter Choice Source of Information Justification Limitations / Possible Sources of Error Source Type Average Car/Truck on Asphalt DOT Integrated Noise Model (INM) database About 80% of observations upon road opening were personal vehicles.
 The road surface is asphalt.
 Ice or snow on road surface and/or winter tires may affect characteristics of noise at the source.
 No such source exists in the INM database at this time.
-Source Speed (mph) 35 Posted speed limit of park road, on-site observations of drivers in vicinity of MP 7.5 Although some vehicles certainly travel faster or slower than the limit, turns in the vicinity of MP 7.5 keep the typical speed of vehicles close to the posted limit.
+Source Speed (mph) 35 miles per hour Posted speed limit of park road, on- site observations of drivers in vicinity of MP 7.5 Although some vehicles certainly travel faster or slower than the limit, turns in the vicinity of MP 7.5 keep the typical speed of vehicles close to the posted limit.
 Vehicle engines do not operate at a constant speed.
 Instead, they revolve faster while travelling uphill, or slower before turning corners, etc. Noise effects due to these short-term fluctuations is outside the scope of this report.
 Source Height (ft) 2 feet above road Median measurement of cars / trucks Observation from a typical set of Alaskan vehicles.
 Software only allows integer choices of source height.
 Air Temperature on the Ground (°C) -5.888 Sound station thermometer.
 Median over all sampling periods (07:00 - 20:00 hours only) Broad, daytime hours were chosen because most visitation occurs during daytime hours.
 Using the entire day's temperatures would have resulted in model conditions that inaccurately cold.
 Actual air temperature probably varies considerably over the landscape and will affect the propagation of sound over spatial scales small enough to be outside of the scope of this report.
 Thermal Gradient (°C / 1000 Meters) -5.500 Conventional Dry Adiabatic Lapse Rate Because most road traffic occurred from 12:00 to 17:00, the atmosphere was considered to be well-mixed during most noise events.
 A thermal gradient of -5.5° C per kilometer is a convention of atmospheric science for well-mixed atmospheric conditions.
 Actual thermal gradients during winter conditions in Denali vary widely and therefore the propagation of acoustic noise can also greatly vary.
 The proportion of time over which different atmospheric conditions prevail are unknown at this time.
 Relative Humidity, Air (%) 83.465% Sound station relative humidity gauge.
 Median over all sampling periods (07:00 - 20:00 hours only) Broadly-defined daytime hours were chosen because most visitation occurs during daytime hours.
 Using the entire day's humidity gives a value that only differs by 0.01%, but a method consistent with temperature was still utilized.
 This parameter affects how quickly sound is attenuated by absorption, an effect which is strongest at high frequencies.
 Vehicle noise is almost entirely radiated at frequencies less than 1250 Hz.
 Therefore, error in relative humidity is not expected to contribute much error to an estimate of broadband SPL.
-Thermal Turbulence (K/s2) 0.120 NMSim Default Not enough information is available about the local atmosphere to improve upon the default value.
-The default is probably not chosen for Alaskan winter temperature conditions.
-Kinetic Turbulence (m ^{4/3} /s 2) 0.008 NMSim Default Not enough information is available about the local atmosphere to improve upon the default value.
-The default may or may not be chosen for mountainous terrain.

-Table 4.
-NOISEMAP Simulation Model (NMSim) input parameters with a justification for their selection in this specific case and notes on potential limitations (continued).
+Table A4, continued.
+NOISEMAP Simulation Model (NMSim) input parameters with a justification for their selection in this specific case and notes on potential limitations.